samiralam/rules-compendium/docs/dmg/4-creating-adventures/index.md

 Use your imagination to bring the locations and encounters to life, and build on the ideas the players bring to each encounter.
 Alter these outlines freely to suit your tastes—and those of your players—and your ideas for your campaign.

-> ### A Starting Campaign
->
+!!! note "A Starting Campaign"
-> You can use the adventures in this section to get a new campaign off the ground.
+    You can use the adventures in this section to get a new campaign off the ground.
 These adventures are linked to locations near the [Free City of Greyhawk](/sources/dnd/dmg-2024/greyhawk#FreeCityofGreyhawk), as described in [chapter 5](/sources/dnd/dmg-2024/greyhawk).
 You can run the first three adventures in sequence, having the characters gain a level after each adventure.
 They might return to their home base in the city between adventures, or they could travel to Greyhawk after they complete "[The Winged God](#TheWingedGod)."
 Use the encounters and interactions the characters have in these early levels, and the situations that interest your players, to plan later adventures.

 ### The Fouled Stream